-Master of Music in Performance (Bass, Drum, Guitar, Keyboard, Saxophone, Trombone, Trumpet, Vocals) Audition Recording by other musician(s), or by a band as long as the applicant is prominently featured.
+Master of Music in Performance (Bass, Drum, Guitar, Keyboard, Saxophone, Trombone, Trumpet, Vocals) Audition Recording

+The audition recording (in video format- audio only will not be accepted) may be solo, self-accompanied, accompanied by other musician(s), or by a band as long as the applicant is prominently featured.
 The use of pre-recorded accompaniment tracks is acceptable.
 The audition recording should be performed in one take and not edited, and best demonstrate the applicant's performance, artistic, and creative abilities.
-The use corrective studio effects such as pitch or timing correction is not allowed.
+The use of corrective studio effects such as pitch or timing correction is not allowed.